WPBeginner

 • Authentication: Turn on authentication

-• Username: Your complete Gmail address, e.g. john.smith@yourdomain.com or john.smith@gmail.com
+• SMTP Username: Your complete Gmail address, e.g. john.smith@yourdomain.com or john.smith@gmail.com

 Testing Your WP Mail SMTP Settings

-You need to visit Settings » WP Mail SMTP page and click on the ‘Email Test’ tab.
-Simply provide an email address that you can access in the send to field and click on the send email button.
+You need to navigate to Settings » WP Mail SMTP and click on the ‘Email Test’ tab.

 Send test email